cschreib/slinefit/README.md

 More detailed information can be obtained by calling ```slinefit``` without arguments.
 There are a lots of small tweaks you can apply using command line options, do take a look!

 Below are two examples of fits obtaine with ```slinefit```.
-On the left is a fit of the [OII] line on top of strong continuum with Balmer absorption (the absorption lines are part of the continuum template, which is was created with the Bruzual & Charlot 2003 models).
-On the right is a rest-FUV spectrum with the CII] emission line and several FeII absorption lines.
+The first is a fit of the [OII] line on top of strong continuum with Balmer absorption (the absorption lines are part of the continuum template, which is was created with the Bruzual & Charlot 2003 models).
+The second is a rest-FUV spectrum with the CII] emission line and several FeII absorption lines.

 ![Demo OII](demo_oii.png) ![Demo UV](demo_uv.png)